 Mount Everest, the highest mountain in the world, has captivated mountaineers for decades.
 Why?
 As George Mallory had once said, “Because it is there”.
-It is the ultimate symbol of human endeavour where many mountaineers have gone to fulfil their dreams, resulting both in triumph and tragedy.
+It is the ultimate symbol of human endeavor where many mountaineers have gone to fulfill their dreams, resulting in both triumph and tragedy.

 The first people to officially climb Mount Everest began their attempts in 1921.
 Two British Expedition team attempts in 1921 and 1922 failed to reach the summit of Mount Everest.
 In 1924, two members of a British expedition team, George Mallory and Andrew Irvine were seen just 800 feet from the summit.
 The two men were last spotted “going strong” for the top until the clouds perpetually swirling around Mount Everest engulfed them.
 They then vanished.
 Though Mallory’s body was eventually found in 1999, no evidence was found on his body, such as a camera containing photos of the summit, or a diary entry recording their time of arrival at the summit.
 The mystery remains unsolved.